maxDcb/C2TeamServer/README.md

 ### Linux Beacon

-A very basic Linux Beacons coded in python and can be found here: [C2ImplantPy](https://github.com/maxDcb/C2ImplantPy).
+A very basic Linux Beacons coded in python can be found here: [C2ImplantPy](https://github.com/maxDcb/C2ImplantPy).

-An other very basic Linux Beacons coded in Nim and can be found here: [C2ImplantPy](https://github.com/maxDcb/C2ImplantNim).
+An other very basic Linux Beacons coded in Nim can be found here: [C2ImplantPy](https://github.com/maxDcb/C2ImplantNim).

 ## Build the TeamServer